 While almost any issue can be mediated, child support is not one of them.
 Child support is not to be discussed or negotiated during mediation.
 Illinois has strict statutes in place which govern child support, for that reason, support cannot be used as a bargaining chip for custody or visitation of a minor child.

 For any party engaging in mediation, it is important to understand that there is no legal obligation to agree with anything discussed, negotiated, or proposed during court ordered mediation.
-Similarly, often times parents find themselves able to agree on certain elements while reserving the remaining issues to be determined through the Court.
+Similarly, parents often find themselves able to agree on certain elements while reserving the remaining issues to be determined through the Court.

 Court ordered mediation is much different than a hearing or a trial.
 There is not a court reporter present and what you discuss during mediation cannot be used against you if you end up in court.
 Additionally, the mediator working with you may not testify to any of the subject matter discussed during mediation in any future legal proceeding.
 However, in a situation where facts lead a mediator to be concerned for a minor child’s welfare or safety, mediators have the ability to contact the appropriate authorities.